liaoxiong3x/DeepCreamPy/README.md

 # What's New?
 - Decensoring images of ANY size
 - Higher quality decensors
-- Support for mosaic decensors (not yet available for the binary but available when running the code yourself)
+- Support for mosaic decensors
 - User interface (still a WIP and not very usable)

 # Limitations